 Across the UK traditional building skills and rural crafts are in decline.
 The increasing skills shortage within the conservation sector means that knowledge is being lost, putting our heritage structures at risk.

-Our Conservation Skills Programme based at the Model Farm is a hub for education and knowledge-sharing.
+Our Conservation Skills Programme based at the Home Farm is a hub for education and knowledge-sharing.
 With more than 1000 historic structures across 9000 acres, including in-hand forestry and river lands, we have a rich, diverse and beautiful training ground for historic building and rural skills development.

 What is the Coleshill Conservation Skills Programme all about?

-We are developing a Conservations Skills Programme, working with potential academic partners, sponsors and those who would like to run courses.
+We are developing a Conservations Skills Programme, working with academic partners, sponsors and those who would like to run courses.
 We are also engaging with local traditional building and craft specialists and well as architects, education facilities and National Trust staff.

 Our vision is that by 2021…

-A range of people are engaged in conservation skills
+• A range of people are engaged in conservation skills

-We are taking the Conservation Skills Programme out to those that cannot get to us.
+• We are taking the Conservation Skills Programme out to those that cannot get to us.
 Proactive outreach activities and partnership working is integral to the programme and this expands our reach.

-We are supporting wellbeing by bringing people together, enabling physical and mental activity in a supportive setting and in green spaces.
+• We are supporting wellbeing by bringing people together, enabling physical and mental activity in a supportive setting and in green spaces.